DC-DavidChamberlain/Fathers-Day/README.md

 ## Description

-I wanted to build a webpage to tell my Dad how awesome she is.
+I wanted to build a webpage to tell my Dad how awesome he is.

 ## Installation